Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Higher Dimensions and other generalizations.

-Using the tools developed in the previous sections, we will look at some nice results for higher dimensional analogues of the neighbour sum problem, such as on hypercubes.
-This is a natural extension of all our work til now, yet the conditions for existence or explicit solutions might be completely different from what we have observed.
-The problem can also be extended to arbitrary graphs or lattice-subsets in $Z^{d}$, but the problem becomes too complicated to even get a flavour of the kinds of solutions expected.
+Using the tools developed in the previous sections, we will look at some nice results for higher dimensional analogs of the neighbor sum problem, such as on hypercubes.
+This is a natural extension of all our work until now, yet the conditions for existence or explicit solutions might be completely different from what we have observed.
+The problem can also be extended to arbitrary graphs or lattice-subsets in $\mathbb Z^{d}$, but the problem becomes too complicated to even get a flavor of the kinds of solutions expected.
 Different tools might be needed to tackle them.

 For example, start by considering the same problem on a $d$-dimensional hypercube.
-The analogue of the equation in Proposition~\ref{prp:eigenvalue_eq} for this case is
+The analog of the equation in Proposition~\ref{prp:eigenvalue_eq} for this case is

 which is equivalent to trying to find the number of solutions of the equation

 which now has a lot more combinations than was possible in the $d=2$ case.
 A criterion for existence of solutions is no longer as straightforward as on rectangles or squares.
 However, a necessary condition for existence is easy to figure out.